Telegraph Road Clinic News

 The cost of quality medical care is increasing, and the Government Medicare Rebate continues to fail to match these rising costs.
 To be able to continue to provide complex and quality healthcare to our patients, our new private fee structure has been updated.
 A full schedule of the updated fees is available on the ‘Fees’ section of our website – under ‘Resources.’
 This includes our Saturday fees and irregular hour fees.
 Please phone reception on 3261 7000 if you have any additional questions regarding our fees or billing policy.

-Between 6.00am – 8.00am consults are $97.00 with a Medicare Rebate $55.80.
+Between 6.00am – 8.00am consults are $100.00 with a Medicare Rebate $57.15.
 It is cheaper for you to see your G.P between the early bird times!
-The standard consultation fee is $90.00 with a Medicare rebate of $42.85.
-All patients on a pension or who have a Health Care Card are billed a reduced fee of $86.00 with a Medicare rebate $42.85 for a standard consultation.
+The standard consultation fee between 8.00am-4.00pm is $93.00 with a Medicare rebate of $43.90.
+All patients on a pension or who have a Health Care Card are billed a reduced fee of $89.00 with a Medicare rebate $43.90 for a standard consultation.
 DVA Gold Card holders have their accounts paid by DVA.
 DVA White Card holders will have eligible consults paid for by DVA.

 If you bring a physical cheque or savings card (not on your phone!) to your appointment, we can claim your Medicare rebate back instantly through our Tyro system!